lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 Note that in the case of **includedFunctions**, an empty array means that all functions of the library

+To improve readability, the numbers used to include functions in these arrays are corresponding golden integera.

-Using this three arrays, a new array called **eligibleFunctions** is automatically constructed, to have an enumaration of all available functions at the precise moment of a genotype generation.
+Using this three arrays, a new array called **eligibleFunctions** is automatically constructed, to have an ordered enumeration of all available functions at the precise moment of a genotype generation.

 ```
 var includedFunctions = [];